Moreholidays December Bacon Day

 UN Human Rights Day

 United Nations.
 When is UN International Peace Day?
 September 21 holidays.
 World Gratitude Day.
-International Day of the Girl Child
+Human Rights Day.
+International Day of the Girl Child.
+International Tolerance Day

 When is Human Rights Day?
 This holiday is always observed on December 10

 The United Nations addressed human rights as one of its first issues.
 Human Rights Day promotes awareness of the importance of these issues around the world.
+While Americans benefit from freedom and basic human rights, this is not true in some other countries.
+As a result, on this December 10 holiday, we look to establish these rights worldwide.
 On this date in 1948, the UN General Assembly adopted the Universal Declaration of Human Rights.
 Each year, a new theme is established for the year.
 In 2006, the theme is fighting poverty.

 In 1948, the UN adopted its Universal Declaration of Human Rights.
 It is a document that defines the rights of every human being in every country of the world.
 Per the United Nations website, this declaration proclaimed the” inalienable rights everyone is entitled to as a human being, regardless of race, color, religion, sex, language, political or other opinions, national or social origin, property, birth, or other status.”